Cumberland Plain Woodland: Geography

 The Cumberland Plain Woodland region lies far-west of Sydney CBD.

 In 1877, Cumberland Plain Woodlands covered 107,000 hectares and filled around 30% of the Sydney Basin.
-At the time of European land exploration of Australia European settlement, the Cumberland Plain contained 1,070 km² of woodlands and forests.
+At the time of European land exploration of Australia, the Cumberland Plain contained 1,070 km² of woodlands and forests.
 The westward expansion of Sydney over the plain has placed enormous pressure on the woodlands and other local ecological communities, only 6% of which remain uncleared.
-The ecoregion contains clay soils derived from Wianamatta Shale to the west of Sydney CBD, where it receives 750–900 mm of annual rainfall.

-The soils of the plain are infertile by world standards, but are not so by Australian standards.
+Tozer (2003) estimated that only 11,054 ha of the ecosystem’s pre-European extent remained, representing an average historical clearing rate of 1.2–1.33% per year and a total loss of 92–94% of Cumberland Plain Woodland.
+Areas with low tree cover but without rural residential or urban development could potentially add a further 9,588 ha, reducing the estimated historical decline to 83.5%.
+Another 6,271 ha occurs in low-tree-cover areas that have been developed for rural residential or urban use, which would lower the decline to approximately 78.5%.

+Cumberland Plain Woodland occurs in Sydney's western suburbs, occupying the most fertile and gently undulating part of the Sydney Basin.
+As a result, it has experienced extensive clearing and alteration and is now considered one of the most depleted grassy woodland ecosystems in New South Wales.
+Some parts of the community may have a forest structure.
+The Woodland features an open tree canopy, groundcover prevailed by grasses and herbs, sometimes with layers of shrubs and small trees.
 The plain is made up of eucalypt woodland with a grassy undergrowth and sclerophyllous (hard-leaved) shrub stratum, demarcating with the heath and forest communities of the sandstone plateaus that surround the plain.
 The biotic community is mostly found on flat or hilly terrains up to about 350 m in elevation, but it may also be present on locally precipitous sites and at slightly higher elevations.
-Some parts of the community may have a forest structure.
-The Woodland features an open tree canopy, groundcover prevailed by grasses and herbs, sometimes with layers of shrubs and small trees.
+The soils of the plain are infertile by world standards, but are not so by Australian standards.
+The ecoregion contains clay soils derived from Wianamatta Shale to the west of Sydney CBD, where it receives 750–900 mm of annual rainfall.